aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 - **BTreeMap:** It maintains its elements in sorted order by their keys.
 - **BinaryHeap:** It maintains its elements in a heap order, which is a complete binary tree where each parent node is less than or equal to its child nodes.
-- **VEC**: It maintains its elements in the order in which they were inserted. ⚠️
+- **Vec**: It maintains its elements in the order in which they were inserted. ⚠️
 - **LinkedList:** It maintains its elements in the order in which they were inserted. ⚠️
 - **VecDeque:** It maintains its elements in the order in which they were inserted. ⚠️